240205-NET/Trainer_Code/W6/kubernetes.md

   - Cons: high overhead to set up and manage

 ## Kubernetes: Container Orchestration Service
-Think of K8's as a department manager.
+Think of K8's as a department.
 Each department has multiple teams, each concerned about different functions in the department.
 The teams in the department have a team lead that reports to department manager.
 - Cluster: The department (manager, teams, team leads, team members, etc.)
 - Control Plane: your dept manager office
 - Pod: Is your team member (this is your smallest unit in k8's cluster, they hold 1+ containers)